hamcrest/JavaHamcrest/docs/tutorial.md

 ```

 ### Other test frameworks
 Hamcrest has been designed from the outset to integrate with different unit testing frameworks.
-For example, Hamcrest can be used with JUnit 3 and 4 and TestNG.
+For example, Hamcrest can be used with JUnit (all versions) and TestNG.
 (For details have a look at the examples that come with the full Hamcrest distribution.)
 It is easy enough to migrate to using Hamcrest-style assertions in an existing test suite, since other assertion styles can co-exist with Hamcrest's.

 Hamcrest can also be used with mock objects frameworks by using adaptors to bridge from the mock objects framework's concept of a matcher to a Hamcrest matcher.
 For example, JMock 1's constraints are Hamcrest's matchers.
 Hamcrest provides a JMock 1 adaptor to allow you to use Hamcrest matchers in your JMock 1 tests.
 JMock 2 doesn't need such an adaptor layer since it is designed to use Hamcrest as its matching library.
 Hamcrest also provides adaptors for EasyMock 2.
 Again, see the Hamcrest examples for more details.